schlatz/esp8266-useless-throwie/src/smartgeocache/README.md

 and holds a local WLAN and a web.
 The web could be used in interaction by geocachers who find the geocache ( smartcaching device )

+Installation:
+Log into the ssmartgeocache.
+Enter the admin area.
+Upload useless.html to the smartgeocache.